-

 The Global A.I.
 Divide –Where A.I.
 Data Centers Are Located

-“Oil-producing countries have had an oversized influence on international affairs; in an A.I.-powered near future, compute producers could have something similar since they control access to a critical resource,” said Vili Lehdonvirta, an Oxford professor who conducted the research on A.I. data centers with his colleagues Zoe Jay Hawkins and Boxi Wu.
+“Oil-producing countries have had an oversized influence on international affairs; in an A.I.-powered near future, compute producers could have something similar” said Vili Lehdonvirta, who conducted the research with Zoe Jay Hawkins and Boxi Wu.

 -